The Real Housewives of Beverly Hills season 3: Synopsis

 Glanville finds herself in a feud with Maloof after an intimate discussion with Kim Richards.
-Glanville and Kim begin to form a bond and discuss the past tension, when Maloof comment on Kim's crying Glanville begins swearing at Maloof to mind her own business.
-With Vanderpump's food tasting event coming up, Glanville is concerned which that she may run into her ex-husbands former mistress, Scheana Shay, who is a waitress at the restaurant.
-At the food tasting event, Glanville reveals some secret information about Maloof that have been secret for years.
-During Kyle's dinner party, Glanville faces the repercussion of what she shared after Faye Resnick attempts to reprimand her on talking about people.
-Brandi insists on explaining herself, but Resnick doesn't want to hear what she has to say resulting Glanville leaves in tears.
+Glanville and Kim begin to form a bond and discuss the past tension when Maloof comments on Kim's crying.
+Glanville begins swearing at Maloof to mind her own business.
+With Vanderpump's food tasting event coming up, Glanville is concerned that she may run into her ex-husband's former mistress, Scheana Shay, who is a waitress at the restaurant.
+At the food tasting event, Glanville reveals some secret information about Maloof that has been secret for years.
+During Kyle's dinner party, Glanville faces the repercussions of what she shared after Faye Resnick attempts to reprimand her for talking about people.
+Brandi insists on explaining herself, but Resnick doesn't want to hear what she has to say, resulting in Glanville leaving in tears.
 Glanville meets with Shay, at Vanderpump's request, to get out her feelings of the years of pain.
 They discuss the fact that Shay had ruined her marriage and Glanville doesn't believe she has the right to feel sad.
 At a Moroccan themed restaurant, Glanville tells the other ladies that she is being sued by Maloof and her husband over her remarks on their secret.
 At an art gallery opening, Glanville invites the ladies for a trip to Las Vegas, later in Vegas Glanville wants to empower the women and invited them to take a pole-dancing class.
-During the tea-party and Vanderpump's house, Glanville argues with Maloof after Maloof claims there is no lawsuit.
+During the tea party and Vanderpump's house, Glanville argues with Maloof after Maloof claims there is no lawsuit.
 Glanville reveals she has the letters to prove her wrong and that she has had to hire an attorney.
 Shortly after an argument Glanville can't handle the lies and leaves the party.
 In Paris, Kim and Glanville continue to form a bond.
 Glanville confront Zanuck on her talking behind Glanville's back.
 During the confrontation, Glanville nemesis Resnick jumps in causing more trouble.